WHO Advance Pathogen Access And Benefit Sharing Annex Talk

 Local and National Capacity

-Countries are expected to invest in laboratory networks and sequencing capabilities.
+Countries are expected to invest in laboratory networks and sequencing capabilities, a commitment that, at the individual level, connects directly to whether people can access the preventive checkups and care that make early detection possible in the first place.
 Health ministries may update laws on data protection and biosafety to match the new global standards.
 Front-line researchers would gain clear guidelines and support grants in return for timely sample sharing.

 Regional Policy and Integration